sarahghossen/MooSpace/README.md

-# Welcome to Moospace 🐮
+# Welcome to MooSpace 🐮

+Welcome to MooSpace!
+Here you're able to connect with you're moo friends when signed in, as well as view other cows profile!

 ## Screenshots